rustic-ml/NyxsOwl/docs/technical_strategies_guide.md

     - **Rapid Rises or Falls**: A sharp increase or decrease in the MACD line, pulling away from the signal line, can indicate that the security is overbought or oversold in the short term and might be due for a correction.
 - **Considerations**:
     - Standard MACD parameters are 12, 26, and 9, but traders may adjust these to suit different assets or timeframes.
-    - MACD is a lagging indicator, so it confirms trends rather than predicts them.
+    - **Lagging Indicator**: MACD is a lagging indicator, so it confirms trends rather than predicts them.
 This can lead to late entries or exits.
-    - It can produce false signals in sideways or choppy markets.
+    - **False Signals**: It can produce false signals in sideways or choppy markets.
 Combining MACD with other indicators (like RSI, moving averages, or trend-identifying tools like ADX) and price action analysis is often recommended.
-    - The interpretation of MACD can be subjective, especially regarding divergences.
+    - **Subjective Interpretation**: The interpretation of MACD can be subjective, especially regarding divergences.

 ### Rate of Change (ROC)
 - **Calculation Function**: `calculate_roc`